nifemi-l/CleanUpOnAisle5/README.md

 # Clear Directory Script

-A simple Python script to quickly clear files from a directory.
+A simple Python script to clear files from a directory.
 It validates the directory path, skips `desktop.ini`, and logs deleted files.
 Made for quick personal use.

 ## Usage
 1. Run the script: